SIGPLAN/SIGPLAN.github.io/Awards/Achievement.md

 #### Conflicts of Interest

-Because this award is intended to recognize persons of major influence, it is likely that several members of the awards committee may have worked with, or co-authored articles with, the nominees, and may have a conflict of interest.
+Because this award is intended to recognize persons of major influence, it is likely that several members of the committee may have worked with, or co-authored articles with, the nominees, and may have a conflict of interest.
 The primary mechanism for handling such conflicts will be to declare them to the committee; once so declared, conflicts of interest shall not automatically prevent a committee member from taking part in the selection process.
 However, if a member of the committee, or the chair of the committee, feels that the association of a committee member with a nominee would interfere with impartial consideration of the nominees, that conflicted member shall be absented from the relevant parts of the discussion.
 If a committee member has conflicts of interest with more than one nominee, the Chair of the Committee may ask the constituency that appointed the committee member to select a replacement member.
+The SIGPLAN EC Chair will adjudicate as necessary.